Grenyerre/CI-PP2-Catch-The-Mousie/README.md

   - If you have selected the correct hole, the image will display the cat holding the mouse by its tail.
   - Otherwise, the image will display the cat pouncing towards the chosen hole and the mouse escaping from another hole.
 - The message in the 'Game State' area and the score will also change.
 It will state which hole both you and the mouse chose.
-  - If you selected the correct hole, 'Yum yum!' is diplayed and 'Eaten' increases by 1.
+  - If you selected the correct hole, 'Yum yum!' is displayed and 'Eaten' increases by 1.
   - Otherwise, 'Better luck next time.' is diplayed and 'Escaped' increases by 1.
     -The game ends when 'Eaten' + 'Escaped' = 5.
 The image and 'Game State' message also change.
-  - If 'Eaten' is 0 or 1, the image displays a hungry cat and the message states, 'Never mind, 'catname' is still h\ungry.
+  - If 'Eaten' is 0 or 1, the image displays a hungry cat and the message states, 'Never mind, 'catname' is still hungry.
 More mice needed.'.
-  - If 'Eaten' is 2 or 3, the image diplays a cat washing itself and the message states, 'Good attempt! 'catname' is almost full.'.
+  - If 'Eaten' is 2 or 3, the image displays a cat washing itself and the message states, 'Good attempt! 'catname' is almost full.'.
-  - If 'Eagten' is 4 or 5, the image displays ac at with a mouse in its mouth and the message states, 'Well done! 'catname' has achieved satiety.'.
+  - If 'Eaten' is 4 or 5, the image displays a cat with a mouse in its mouth and the message states, 'Well done! 'catname' has achieved satiety.'.
   - In each of the above scenarios, 'To play again, please press the 'Restart Button', is shown below the messages.

 ### **Colour Choice**